JulianGriffin11/Portfolio_Projects/README.md

 <img src="./Media/PP1.gif" alt="Visual of Spending Analysis" width="75%" />

 ### Notes:
-- For each project, feel free to download the necessary data files (like `spotify_data.csv`) and run them on your local system.
+- For each project, you may need to download the necessary data files (like `spotify_data.csv`) and run them on your local system.
 - Ensure your **working directory** is set correctly to avoid path issues.

 ---